stenvala/simpleJSON2map/README.md

 json_spirit is awesome library for dealing with JSON files in C++.
-However, very often one requires just basic functionality: initialize variables from JSON and test if keys exists, maybe objects are nested to depth of two only.
+However, very often one requires just basic functionality: initialize variables from JSON and test if keys exists, maybe objects are nested to depth of two only, there might be array of objects etc.
+Also, JSON files might not be terribly large.
 This library uses json_spirit to offer such basic functionality (and something more).
 It converts JSON files to a recursive map structure and offers basic functionality and allows one to do whatever they want with json_spirit.
-Most of the stuff here could be done easily with mValue, but some things here might be easier to use.
+Most of the stuff here could be done easily with mValue, but some methods here might be easier to use and when you just need JSON to configure your program easily, this might work for you.

-Basic functionality:
+Basic functionality (see main.cpp for further examples):

 Init